 - Uncontrolled anger

-At Headwaters, patients participate in thorough physical and psychological assessments to ensure that any co-occurring disorders are diagnosed and treated.
+At Headwaters, clients participate in thorough physical and psychological assessments to ensure that any co-occurring disorders are diagnosed and treated.

-In addition, we help patients address medical complications and conditions such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+In addition, we help clients address medical complications and conditions such as depression, anxiety, and post-traumatic stress disorder (PTSD).
 Finally, our multidisciplinary team creates customized treatment plans that consider the body, mind, and spirit.
-Our goal is to provide a clear path to a life of healing and restoration for every patient and family member.
+Our goal is to provide a clear path to a life of healing and restoration for every client and family member.

 Fully Integrated Care

 Our Headwaters counseling, psychiatry, and psychology departments are closely woven and offer personalized care for alcohol addiction.
 We attend to our client’s physical, emotional, psychological, and spiritual needs.
 Our highly specialized, integrated treatment model offers:

 - Motivational interviewing